 8. Medium Close Up (MCU)

 The medium close-up frames your subject from roughly the chest up.
+This shot is perfect for capturing body language, as it shows both facial expressions and slight gestures that contribute to the character’s emotions.
 So it typically favors the face, but still keeps the subject somewhat distant.

 Here's an example of the medium close-up shot size: